 Last but not least, it wouldn’t be a proper Mexican celebration without options for ample feasting!
 Local and family-owned food and beverage stands line the waterfront during the festival, serving up regional and traditional Mexican dishes, along with pupusas from El Salvador; empanadas and arepas from Venezuela and Colombia; cups of fresh fruit with chili and lime; elotes, chicharrones and freshly-made churros; and tacos filled with tinga, carne asada, al pastor, carnitas, lengua and more.

 Beer and tequila drinks are also available for adults, along with horchatas, tejuínos and aguas frescas.
-And with many options for public transportation, you can feel free to safely indulge.
+And with many options for public transportation, you can feel free to indulge safely.